Raglan sleeve

 A raglan sleeve is a sleeve that extends in one piece fully to the collar, leaving a diagonal seam from underarm to collarbone.

-The ancient chiton was a tunic worn by men and women of ancient Greece and Rome that fastened at the shoulder resembling a raglan sleeve with a peplum waist line.

 It is named after FitzRoy Somerset, 1st Baron Raglan, who is said to have worn a coat with this style of sleeve after the loss of his arm in the Battle of Waterloo.

 The raglan mid-length sleeve is a popular undergarment (worn under the jersey) for baseball teams in MLB.

+The ancient chiton was a tunic with a peplum waist line worn by men and women of ancient Greece and Rome that fastened at the shoulder in a way resembling a raglan sleeve.